Hand & Wrist Fractures

 - Surgery: In more severe cases, surgery may be necessary to repair the fracture and restore proper function to the hand or wrist.

 Frequently Asked Questions

 When is surgery necessary for a hand or wrist fracture?

 Surgery may be necessary for a hand or wrist fracture if the bones are misaligned or if other non-surgical treatments have not been successful in promoting proper healing.

 Barrington Orthopedic Specialists has multiple conveniently accessible locations across the greater Chicago area.
 Our offices can be found in:

 - Schaumburg, IL

 At Barrington Orthopedic Specialists, we make it easy to get started with the top hand and wrist specialists in Illinois.
-Just use our to select a time that works for you, and we’ll be in contact shortly.
+Just use our online tool to select a time that works for you, and we’ll be in contact shortly.